vanmars/ahoy/README.md

 * Misc cleanup/refactor
 * Add loading wheel animation to API page (and possible confetti on win page), if time
 Afternoon: Deploy and prep for presentation

+Post - Presentation
+* Create a drop-down menu for API search results
+* Figure out why sound effect does not work on second guess - probably an asyn issue

 ## Support and Contact Details